idia640/presentations/week10/PITCHME.md

 - We believe what comes to mind easiest
 - We remember bad things better
 - We use anchors to estimate cost and effort
-- We like sure things and are averse to loss - but liklihood matters
+- We like sure things and are averse to loss - but likelihood matters

 Note: